Can You Pass a Background Check With a Warrant? (Good & Bad News)

 A bail bondsman can also help an individual surrender and help post bail if a judge sets a bail amount.
 Bail bondsmen can also check to see if someone has an active warrant for their arrest.

-Having an active warrant hanging over someone’s head can cause a number of headaches.
-In short, the answer to “Can you pass a background check with a warrant?” is, maybe.
+Having an active warrant hanging over someone’s head can cause a number of headaches, but in summary, it may still be possible to pass a background check with a warrant.

 Frequently Asked Questions